Ask Experts Questions for FREE Help!

 Hey All, I am not sure what is going on, But would appreciate any help you could give me..
 Thanks in advance.

 2 1/2 yr old Whirlpool Central Heat/Air system..
-Everything put in new....
+Everything put in new...
 It has never cooled the house down completely.
-My light bill is running around 385 month and 714 in august last year.
+My light bill is running around 385 month and 714 in August last year.
 Had neighbor install it - side job..
 He has since moved and I didn't get a warranty with it..

 Yesterday the system was hissing really loud, I took out the filter and checked and the coils were frozen.
-I defrosted the coils, cleaned the coils with coil cleaner, put new filder in, cleaned the drain line, let dry over nite and it is still running the same, has not frozen up again, just does not cool the house off.
+I defrosted the coils, cleaned the coils with coil cleaner, put new filder in, cleaned the drain line, let dry over night and it is still running the same, has not frozen up again, just does not cool the house off.
 It runs non-stop and it is 85 degrees in my house..

 HELP!